Country Profile - Türkiye

 - Article 21, 22 and 23 of the Law No. 6222 titled respectively “Fulfillment of the obligations”, “Statements which may lead to violence” and “Proceedings and procedural provision” include sports-related illegal acts which set an example of misdemeanors.

-- In the event that the acts constituting a misdemeanour are published by exceeding the limits of the right to inform and criticize, the real or legal persons who are the operators of the relevant press and broadcasting organ shall also receive an administrative fine for their behaviour that constitutes an example of a misdemeanour.
+- If acts that constitute a misdemeanour are published by exceeding the limits of the right to inform and criticise, the real or legal persons operating the relevant press and media outlets shall also be subject to an administrative fine due to behaviour that constitutes a misdemeanour.

 Exclusion Policy (Banning Orders / Exit Bans)